 For many homeowners who want to install solar panels on their roofs, an 8-kilowatt (kW) solar energy system is the best size to significantly reduce electricity costs.
-Getting the right price for your solar panel installation and maximizing your long-term savings is easy when you compare your offers with the prices that other solar shoppers in your area.
+Getting the right price for your solar panel installation and maximizing your long-term savings is easy when you compare your offers with the prices that other solar shoppers in your area see.
 Find out more about how much an 8 kW solar panel system costs; the amount of electricity you can expect your 8 kW system to produce daily, monthly, and annually; and the smartest way to shop for solar in EnergySage’s 8 kW solar panel system guide.

-8 kW solar panel system cost: What are solar shoppers paying in your state?
+8 kW solar panel system cost: what are solar shoppers paying in your state?

 To give you a sense of the real prices solar shoppers are paying for 8 kW solar energy systems across the United States, we analyzed solar quotes from the EnergySage Solar Marketplace.
 Homeowners who join EnergySage can review and compare offers from multiple solar installers to find the right home solar panel system at the right price.

-The prices included in the table below represent the range of prices that homeowners pay for an 8 kW solar energy system after the 30 percent federal tax credit for solar has been deducted.
-Depending on where you live, you may also benefit from extra solar rebates and incentives that can cut your out-of-pocket solar costs even further.
+The prices included in the table below represent the range of prices that homeowners pay for an 8 kW solar energy system before the federal tax credit for solar has been deducted.
+Depending on where you live, you may also benefit from additional solar rebates and incentives that can cut your out-of-pocket solar costs even further.
 State and local governments, nonprofits, and utilities are a few of the organizations that offer incentives.
 If you live in a state with a market for solar renewable energy certificates (SRECs), you can also earn additional income by selling the SRECs generated by your solar panels.

 Even if you live in an area without additional solar incentives or rebates, the federal tax credit significantly reduces costs.
 Either way, reviewing offers from multiple solar companies will ensure that you get the best price for your solar panel system.
 Homeowners who compare solar offers on the EnergySage Solar Marketplace can save 20 percent or more simply by evaluating multiple solar options from different companies.